Expensify/App/.github/ISSUE_TEMPLATE/Performance.md

 ## What performance issue do we need to solve?
 e.g. memory consumption, storage read/write times, React native bridge concerns, inefficient React component rendering, etc.

+## What is the impact of this on end-users?
-## Is there a specific app feature that will be improved by solving this problem?
-e.g. app boot time, time to for some interaction to complete
+List specific user experiences that will be improved by solving this problem e.g. app boot time, time to for some interaction to complete, etc.

 ## List any benchmarks that show the severity of the issue
-Please also provide exact steps taken to collect metrics above if any so we can independently verify the results
+Please also provide exact steps taken to collect metrics above if any so we can independently verify the results.

 ## Proposed solution (if any)
-Please list out the steps you think we should take to solve this issue
+Please list out the steps you think we should take to solve this issue.

 ## List any benchmarks after implementing the changes to show impacts of the proposed solution (if any)
+Note: These should be the same as the benchmarks collected before any changes.

 ## Platform:
 Where is this issue occurring?

- Web
+- [ ] Web
- iOS
+- [ ] iOS
- Android
+- [ ] Android
- Desktop App
+- [ ] Desktop App
- Mobile Web
+- [ ] Mobile Web

 **Version Number:**
 **Logs:** https://stackoverflow.com/c/expensify/questions/4856